cloudera/terraform-provider-cdp/docs/resources/environments_azure_credential.md

 - `application_id` (String) The ID of the application registered in Azure.
 - `secret_key` (String, Sensitive) The client secret key (also referred to as application password) for the registered application.

+Optional:

+- `authentication_type` (String) Authentication type of the credential.
+Available values: SECRET, CERTIFICATE.
+Defaults to SECRET if not provided at creation.